 WHAT IS DOWN?

 Down is a fine soft feather found closest to a bird’s skin.
 The best quality puffer jackets will contain down as it is a thermal insulator, the perfect padding material for puffer jackets.

 The down to feather ratio.
-There are different levels of down that you should be aware.
+There are various levels of down that you should know about.
 Each variation will provide you with a different level of warmth.
 90% down and 10% feather ratio will give you the warmest insulation.

-90% down / 10% feather
+- 90% down / 10% feather

-80% down / 20% feather
+- 80% down / 20% feather

-70% down / 30% feather
+- 70% down / 30% feather

-You can get goose or duck, with goose being the superior insulation material.
+Not quite, you can get goose or duck, with goose being the superior insulation material.

 When buying a puffer jacket, check the online description or the inside label.
 It will specify whether the wadding/lining is down, or polyester filled.
 If the insulation is down, there will be a down to feather ratio included.

 Now that you are clued up with everything down related, you can now make an informed decision when buying a puffer jacket in the future.